-Corporate charity
+Corporate volunteerism97

-The Sava Re Group supports corporate charity.
-Its major project is Sava Re Day, which has been bringing together employees from all Group members for seven years running.
+The Sava Re Group supports corporate volunteerism.
+Its major volunteer project is Sava Re Day, which has been bringing together employees from all Group members for seven years running.
 In collaboration with local organisations and associations we invest our efforts in helping less privileged groups and individuals in our society through intergenerational programmes and by assisting in renovations or minor repair and maintenance jobs.